 3. Tracking Profits and Losses

-To use our P&L statement spreadsheet, all you’ll really need to do is feed it with your financial data.
-First is the Income/Sales category which comes with preloaded row headers like Website Income and Direct Phone Sales.
+To use our P&L statement spreadsheet, all you’ll need to do is feed it with your financial data.
+First is the “Income/Sales” category, with preloaded row headers like Website Income and Direct Phone Sales.

-After filling out the Income/Sales section, simply do the same for the other categories, including Cost of Goods Sold, Operating Expenses, and Addbacks.
+After filling out the “Income/Sales” section, do the same for the other categories, including Cost of Goods Sold, Operating Expenses, and Addbacks.
 The amounts you put here would also be automatically summed up.

 Gross & Net Profit